logo

 How wobbly young Mushmelon had been made aware of his calling—while herding his sheep in Prospect Park or sitting alone in an empty bes-medresh, flicking the lights on the memorial plaques and waiting for a sign—no one ever knew, and Micah himself was understandably loathe to tell.
 But that he had been chosen to re-align the world—to this I can attest from my own experience.

-To order your own copy of the paperback version of the book click on one of the images below - the one on the left is for customers in the US and Canada and the one on the right is for customers in the UK.
+To order your own copy of the paperback version of the book click on one of the links below:

 Cartoon of Micah Mushmelon on the cover © Graham Robson 2007